espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Smogger.md

 * * *

 **Effect** The _smogger_ creates a 10 foot emanation{10-foot-radius emanation} of smog centered on you, which moves with you.
-You and other creatures in the smog are [[Concealed]] while inside the smog, and other creatures are concealed to you and other creatures in the smog.
+You and other creatures in the smog are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] while inside the smog, and other creatures are concealed to you and other creatures in the smog.
 A strong wind doesn't disperse the smog but reduces it to a 5-foot- radius emanation.
 A creature that must breathe that begins its turn inside of the smog can choose to hold its breath as a free action for the round, but if it doesn't, it becomes [[Sickened 1]].
 The _smogger_ can maintain this effect for up to 1 minute, and the wearer of the _smogger_ can Dismiss the effect.

 * * *